jonaslu/littleosbook-src/interrupts.md

     0x0008BEEF
 ~~~

-If the IDT is represented as an `unsigned integer idt[512]` then to register
+If the IDT is represented as an `unsigned int idt[512]` then to register
 the above example as an handler for interrupt 0 (divide-by-zero), the following
 code would be used: